000600/DogeNet/README.md

     - 1 Dropout layer (with a dropout rate of 0.2)
     - 1 Output layer (with 1 neuron and no activation function)

 2. The second model, found in the **dogecoin_predictor.py** file, is a RNN that uses some of the available data as training data and the rest as testing data.
-It can predict the dogecoin closing price reasonably well with inputs within its training data, but — like the other model — can only predict closing prices based on test data somewhat well.
+It can predict the Dogecoin closing price reasonably well with inputs within its training data, and — unlike the other model — is reasonably adept at predicting closing prices on testing data; it has reasonable test accuracy.
 It has an architecture of:
     - 1 Horizontal random flip layer (for image preprocessing)
     - 1 VGG16 base model (with an input shape of (128, 128, 3))
     - 1 Flatten layer